Actuarial Analyst Jobs in USA with Visa Sponsorship

 Does an Actuarial Analyst role qualify for H-1B sponsorship?

 Yes.
 Actuarial Analyst is a well-established specialty occupation under USCIS guidelines because it theoretically and practically requires at least a bachelor's degree in actuarial science, mathematics, statistics, or a related quantitative field.
-Employers across insurance, reinsurance, and financial consulting regularly sponsor H-1B petitions for this title with strong approval rates.
+Employers across insurance, reinsurance, and financial consulting regularly sponsor H-1B visa petitions for this title with strong approval rates.

 What degree do I need to get H-1B sponsorship as an Actuarial Analyst?